pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"wildcard-import"+OR+"W0401")

 ### [W0402](#W0402) (deprecated-module)<a name="W0402"></a>
-Uses of a deprecated module %r
+Uses of a deprecated module %r.

 Used a module marked as deprecated is imported.

 **:x: Incorrect code**